sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Identifying Lane Line Pixels

 I did leverage a lot of the starter code for obtaining the lane lines as shown in the project videos.
-I did have my own function to make the code moer modular.
+I did have my own function to make the code more modular.

-I have 2 separate function to detect lane lines.
+I have 2 separate functions to detect lane lines.

 The first one is below and is used to find the lane lines for the test images.